Table 23: Respiratory Agents - Inhaled

 - member is ≥ 18 years of age; and

-SmartPA: Claims for Striverdi will usually process at the pharmacy within the quantity limit of one inhaler/month without a PA request if the member has a history of MassHealth medical claims for COPD and the member is ≥ 18 years of age.†
+SmartPA: Claims for Striverdi will usually process at the pharmacy within the quantity limit of one inhaler/30 days without a PA request if the member has a history of MassHealth medical claims for COPD and the member is ≥ 18 years of age.†

 Trelegy